Gregory-OHagan/swe-task-venue-kings/readme.md

 ## Assumptions:

 Here are the assumptions made about the requirements when writing this script.
-If any of these assumptions are incorrect, please let me know and I'll update this project to match
+If any of these assumptions are incorrect, please let me know and I'll update this project to match.
+Some of these come from the project specifications, and some come from observations of the sample data.

 * The web call responses need to be handled efficiently in terms of memory, but the contents of the output file do fit in memory.